groves/groves.github.io/content/posts/why_ate.md

 [ls NEWS]: https://git.savannah.gnu.org/gitweb/?p=coreutils.git;a=blob_plain;f=NEWS;hb=HEAD
 [gcc 10 static analysis]: https://developers.redhat.com/blog/2020/03/26/static-analysis-in-gcc-10

-There's a bit of a bootstrapping problem in getting widespread application support for linking.
+There's a bit of a bootstrapping problem in getting widespread application support for linking though.
 Until enough users want hyperlinks, application authors won't add them.
 Until enough applications add hyperlinks, users won't have a reason to use them.
-Application authors will likely still add them since it's a cool and useful feature, but it will likely take a while for it to spread.
+Application authors will likely still add them since it's a cool and useful feature, but it will take a while for it to spread.

 Luckily, since [terminal applications are directly manipulable text][joy of text], you don't need to wait for an application to emit links itself.
 Kovid Goyal, the author of the [kitty terminal], wanted links to the matches in [ripgrep].